tushar-1308/TkInter-Snake/README.md

 TkInter Snake
 =============

 A really simple snake clone using Python 3 and TkInter.
+Controls are WASD.

 Screenshots
 -----------